puppetlabs/relay-rfcs/README.md

   fit.
 * If you are not a stakeholder on an RFC, feel free to leave informal comments.

+## Unavailable repositories

+Because Relay is a SaaS, these RFCs might reference some repositories that are currently unavailable to the public.
+There are only a few of these and they are listed below:

+* `relay-api` - The API service that powers the Relay edge.
+* `relay-ui` - The web and UI code that generates the website and user-facing application.
+* `relay-deploy` - The infrastructure and workflows that deploy the Relay stack.

 ## Credits

 The structure of the template file is based on the [Rust RFC